Thinkful-Ed/starter-restaurant-reservation/README.md

 1. The `/dashboard` page will
    - display the status of the reservation.
 The default status is "booked"
      - the status text must have a `data-reservation-id-status={reservation.reservation_id}` attribute, so it can be found by the tests.
-   - if reservation status is "booked", display the Seat button.
+   - display the Seat button only when the reservation status is "booked".
    - clicking the Seat button changes the status to "seated" and hides the Seat button.
    - clicking the Finish button associated with the table changes the reservation status to "finished" and removes the reservation from the dashboard.
    - to set the status, PUT to `/reservations/:reservation_id/status` with a body of `{data: { status: "<new-status>" } }` where `<new-status>` is one of booked, seated, or finished